ykdevelops/DJCap/README.md

 ### "ocrmac not available"
 - Install ocrmac: `pip install ocrmac`
 - Ensure you're on macOS (ocrmac requires macOS)

+### Active deck not detected / both decks inactive
+- The play-button detector looks for the neon green outline around the play button.
+If the outline coordinates drift (different resolution/layout), recalibrate using `tools/define_play_buttons.py` to update `data/region_coordinates.json` (`deck1_play_button` / `deck2_play_button`).
+- After recalibration, restart `djcap.py` (and the frontend if running) so the new coordinates are picked up.
+- When both buttons appear green, the detector keeps only the primary deck active (`active_deck`) and marks the other deck inactive to avoid both decks showing `active: true`.

 ### Poor OCR accuracy
 - Ensure djay Pro window is visible (not minimized)